 5 Ways Property Managers Limit Risk From Environmental Claims

-A Property Manager is often stuck between a knife (tenants), a gun (owners), a judge and jury, and a hard place.
-Environmental claims are common pitfalls that cause even the best Property Managers to stumble into a dark alley, or wind up on the wrong side of the bench in a courtroom.
-Here are several tried and proven ways Property Managers limit risk from environmental claims.
+A property manager is often stuck between a rock and a hard place.
+Environmental claims are common pitfalls that cause even the best property managers to wind up on the wrong side of the bench in a courtroom.
+Here are several tried and proven ways property managers can limit risk from environmental claims.

-Failing to thoroughly inspect before occupancy can get tenants off the hook for damages, or able them to terminate a lease.
-Both events affect your bottomline.
+Thoroughly inspect units before occupancy and before tenants terminate a lease.
+Both events affect your bottom line.
 Each property will have it’s own set of unique inspection requirements.
 Limit risk by performing these inspections:

-- Walkthrough.
-At a minimum one should walk-through all accessible portions of the building/property, and at least peak into hard-to-reach storage areas such as attics, crawlspaces, sheds, etc. Take as many pictures as possible – you cannot have too many.
-Video can be even better because you’re catching the equivalent of thousands of photos from various angles.
+- Walk through.
+At a minimum one should walk through all accessible portions of the building/property, and at least peak into hard-to-reach storage areas such as attics, crawlspaces, sheds, etc. Take as many pictures as possible; you cannot have too many.
+Video can be better because you’re catching the equivalent of thousands of photos from various angles.

-- Owners and Tenants.
+- Owners and tenants.
 No matter what the owner and tenants say, insist on walking the entire property with the owner and tenant (usually separately) and reviewing any areas of concern.
 Listen to any concerns and clearly point out deficiencies to both parties.
-Property managers limit risk by practicing this best practice which gives everyone an opportunity to voice their concerns.
+Property managers limit risk by practicing this best strategy which gives everyone an opportunity to voice their concerns.

 - Email.
 Always preface the subject heading of each email by client name or property address.
 This makes it easier to locate emails in the future, and if you’re a techie you can create rules for your computer to automatically file such emails in specific client folders.

 - Digital Reports.
-Store 3rd party reports on your hard drive, and also in the cloud or a safe backup system.
-Organized your reports by client name, project address, or date – whatever works for you.
+Store 3rd party reports on your hard drive and also in the cloud or a safe backup system.
+Organize your reports by client name, project address, or date – whatever works for you.

-If you find yourself holding your nose during the initial walk-through and you know you need a Healthy Building Inspection, don’t just hire the first one that hands you a card.
-Due diligence when selecting a contractor, attorney, cleaning company, etc., should include some research and getting references for similar types of projects.
+If you find yourself holding your nose during the initial walk-through and you know you need a building inspector, don’t just hire the first one that hands you a card.
+Due diligence when selecting a contractor, attorney, cleaning company, etc., should include research and getting references for similar types of projects.
 Establish your team of professionals before you need them.
 Contracting the wrong team can create more risk than it mitigates, so choose your team carefully.

 - Only hire outside consultants with proper credentials and a good track record.
 There are national requirements for anyone testing asbestos, lead and radon.
 If your concern involves any of these contaminants, it is your responsibility to ensure the contractor carries the proper credentials.
-Be sure that your Industrial Hygienist (IH) carries Errors & Omissions (E&O) and General Liability Insurance.
+Be sure that your industrial hygienist (IH) carries errors & omissions (E&O) and general liability insurance.
 [Carry your own insurance, too!]
 In California you need a license to braid hair, but anyone can call themselves a mold inspector.
-For unregulated testing, rely on what industry experts boast, themselves.
-The Indoor Air Quality Association (IAQA) administers a Certified Microbial Inspector (CMI) program that I trust, and the International Institute for Building Biology & Ecology has a certification for Electromagnetic Fields (EMF) that is recognized internationally.
+The Indoor Air Quality Association (IAQA) administers a Certified Microbial Inspector (CMI) program that I trust, and the International Institute for Building Biology & Ecology has a certification for electromagnetic fields (EMF) that is recognized internationally.
 Any IH who will not produce testimonials or share references should not be hired.
-Always check their Yelp and Better Business Bureau records.
+Always check their Yelp reviews and Better Business Bureau records.

 - Have a good team in place before a problem occurs.
-In your Rolodex, you should have the number of a good real estate attorney and industrial hygienist (IH).
+You should have the number of a good real estate attorney and industrial hygienist (IH) in your phone contacts.
 Speak with your team members before there is a complaint requiring immediate attention.
-Often the best consulting professionals are very busy, and on short notice are reluctant to take on new clients they don’t know.
-A simple phone call, cup of coffee, or lunch meeting will go a long way in making sure your first-choice attorney or IH is available when needed.
+Often the best consulting professionals are very busy, and are reluctant to take on new clients they don’t known on short notice.
+A simple phone call, cup of coffee, or lunch meeting will go a long way in making sure your first choice attorney or IH is available when needed.

 Early in my professional career a mentor told me, “Alex, the best client you ever have may be the one you turn away.”

-Huh?
-It’s taken me years to fully appreciate that statement, but it’s so true.
+It’s taken me years to fully appreciate that statement, but it’s true.
 I’m embarrassed to say I still had to learn the hard way.
-When business is slow and you see an opportunity you are hungry and want to take the job/client – even though something in your gut says something is wrong.
+When business is slow and you see an opportunity you want to take the job/client, even though something in your gut says something is wrong.
 Trust your gut, and if you don’t trust your instincts you can establish a “red flag scoring system” and create rules for your own comfort level.
 Be wary when you encounter these common red flags: